 Using this test I can check (at a distance) to determine if you're a candidate for the piercing.
 This is required in order to book a VCH piercing appointment with me.

-The video shows how to do the q-tip test and the photos and text detail crucial information.
+This video shows how to do the q-tip test and the photos and text detail crucial information.
 PLEASE WATCH IT, AND READ AND FOLLOW THE INSTRUCTIONS CAREFULLY!

 If the natural overhang of skin does not cover the swab tip, you might still be pierceable if you can manually manipulate the tissue over it as shown in the video.
 (It won't stay down on its own, which is fine.)